Carreau/phd-dissertation/parts/part3.rst

     sticking even is present at `d=12µm` Sticking even appear roughly 20% of the experiments.

-We assume that the sticking even are characteristic to non-specific interaction between the probe bead and the actin cloud.
-In the case when no sticking even is present, we can suppose a partial closing of the actin cloud beyond the probe bead during the relaxation phase and can model the retraction curve as a transition between the damped-approach curve and a penetration of the probe bead through the closing actin cloud.
+We assume that the sticking events are characteristic to non-specific interaction between the probe bead and the actin cloud.
+In the case when no sticking even is present, we assume partial closing of the actin cloud beyond the probe bead during the relaxation phase and model the retraction curve as a transition between the damped-approach curve and a penetration of the probe bead through the closing actin cloud.